-Graviola, or soursop, is the little-known fruit of an evergreen tree native to South America.
-Promising studies have highlighted graviola's medicinal properties, which have proven effective against immune-related diseases, mainly due to its impressive antioxidant action.1
+Soursop, also known as graviola, is the little-known fruit of an evergreen tree native to South America.
+Promising studies have highlighted graviola's medicinal properties, which have proven effective against immune-related diseases, mainly due to its impressive antioxidant action.2

 4. Noni (Morinda citrifolia)